-- 1. the letters in the alphabet(s); - 2. informations on the input and output formats, which control the way the arguments will be read and the results output by the command; - 3. data, called writing data, which control the way rational expressions are written or read as symbol sequences; this is partly related with the letters in the alphabets.
+- 1. the letters in the alphabet(s); - 2. the informations concerning the input and output formats, which control the way the arguments will be read and the results output by the command; - 3. the data, called writing data, which control the way rational expressions are written or read as symbol sequences; this is partly related with the letters in the alphabets.

 The letters of the alphabets have to be given explicitly to the command.
-In many cases however, this is transparent to or unnoticeable by the user: if a command calls an automaton (or an expression) as a parameter and if this parameter is an XML file - under the the FSM XML format which is read by VAUCANSON-, the letters are contained in the file, and nothing is to be added.
+In many cases however, this is transparent to, or unnoticeable by, the user: if a command calls an automaton (or an expression) as a parameter and if this parameter is an XML file - under the the FSM XML format which is read by VAUCANSON-, the letters are contained in the file, and nothing is to be added.
 In the other cases, the letters have to be listed in an option.

 Data of the two other classes are given default values.
 They may be useful in order to get the desired result, they are sometimes necessary to read the parameters as files under a certain formats.
+All these options are described with more details in the next chapter.